 New Students with IEPs

-When a student’s IEP requires speech, counseling, and OT/PT services, the Special Education teacher will coordinate these services and create a schedule for these services.
+When a student’s IEP requires speech, counseling, and OT/PT services, the Special Education Coordinator will coordinate these services and create a schedule for these services.
 Speech therapy, occupational therapy will be provided by speech therapists contracted by Excel Academy.
-Excel Academy’s school psychologist will provide counseling services.
+Excel Academy’s school social workers will provide counseling services.

 During the Year